 Choose your vessel wisely, catamaran wins

 By far the best choice for a sailing holiday with small children is a catamaran.
 The inherent stability of the duel hull makes them much safer.
-Catamaran also have significantly more room, so children have plenty of areas where they can play while the boat is sailing.
+Catamarans also have significantly more room, so children have plenty of areas where they can play while the boat is sailing.
 The nets between the hulls provide a great place to enjoy the thrill of the waves with the occasional exhilaration of being doused in water!
 For further insights into the relative benefits of the catamaran see How many hulls?
 Yacht vs catamaran.

 Realistic routes with short sails

 It is sensible to select a route with short hops to keep the sailing fresh and the children engaged.
 The beauty of sailing in Croatia is that there are so many islands; 79 on the Dalmatian coast alone, plus a further 500 islets.
-These run parallel to the coastline and it is easy to chose a suitable voyage that everyone will love.
+These run parallel to the coastline and it is easy to choose a suitable voyage that everyone will love.

 From the Split/Trogir area, consider a week sailing to Šolta, Hvar, Vis & back.
 There are plenty of opportunities to stop and plunge into the warm, crystalline waters of the Adriatic sea, so this sailing adventure stays fresh and exciting.